 by Haas and co-workers was published in the uber serious Spine (The Spine Journal 2010; 10:117-128) which said that chiropractic was good at sorting out these sorts of headaches.

-As we all know, headaches are very common (with up to 16% of the population having one at any one time).
-They are also very disabling (leading to days lost from work, absenteeism costs and increased medical spending by the NHS – who just don’t need this sort of thing).
+As we all know, headaches are very common.
+Up to 16% of the population having one at any one time.
+They are also very disabling.
+And lead to days lost from work, absenteeism costs and increased medical spending by the NHS – who just don’t need this sort of thing.
 Headaches are broken down into a couple of groups: primary and secondary.
 The primary group is made up of:

-This last lot, the CGH, account for a significant proportion of the 16% estimate of those suffering primary headaches (but Nilson and Sjaastad have estimated the range from 0.4%-4.6%).
+This last lot, the CGH, account for a significant proportion of the 16% estimate of those suffering primary headaches.
+This is a web page setting out the signs and symptoms of the CGH.
 These headaches are linked to neck pain and mechanical dysfunction.
 It is theorized, treating neck pain and mechanical dysfunction through manual therapies will help reduce the headache symptoms.